 Lean Construction 101: The Foundation Every Builder Needs

 There is something worth saying at the start.
 Lean is simple.
 Not simplistic, simple.
-The principles are clear, the logic is coherent, and once the way of seeing it becomes natural, it becomes very difficult to look at a construction site, a design process, or a team meeting the same way again.
+The principles are clear, the logic is coherent, and once you start seeing through them, it becomes very difficult to look at a construction site, a design process, or a team meeting the same way again.
 You start seeing waste where you never noticed it before.
 You start asking why things happen the way they do instead of assuming they have to.
 And you find yourself wondering why the industry has been doing it the other way for so long.

-The reason Lean is not easy, despite being simple, is that it requires what one book described as a complete rearrangement of your mental furniture.
+The reason Lean is not easy, despite being simple, is that it requires a complete rearrangement of your mental furniture.
 The way Lean approaches work, the priority it gives to the flow of the work rather than the utilization of the resources doing it runs directly counter to how most people in construction were trained to think.
-Making that shift is the actual challenge of Lean.
+Making that shift is the actual challenge.
 The principles are the easy part.
 Seeing through them consistently, in every project decision, every week plan, every conversation about the schedule, that is the work.

 What Lean Construction Actually Is

 Flow efficiency is the heart of it.
-Most people in construction have been taught to think about efficiency in terms of resource utilization, how busy are the crews?
-How much of the equipment is being used?
-How full is the schedule?
+Most people in construction have been trained to think about efficiency in terms of resource utilization, how busy are the crews, how much of the equipment is being used, how full is the schedule.
 Lean shifts the question entirely.
 Instead of asking whether each resource is efficient, it asks whether the work is flowing efficiently.
 Not each paddler in the canoe, but the canoe itself.

-The customer defines value.
-Value is what the customer wants from the project not what the producer thinks they want, not what the contract says at a high level, but specifically what would make the customer say this project succeeded completely.
+Value is defined by the customer.
+Not by the producer, not by what the contract says at a high level, but specifically by what would make the customer say this project succeeded completely.
 A project may need to help the customer clarify value before it can deliver it.
 Once defined, every step in the production process should either add to that value or be eliminated.
-This is the value stream, the sequence of value-adding steps and the goal is to make work move through that stream continuously, without stops, waiting, or rework.
+This is the value stream the sequence of value-adding steps and the goal is to make work move through that stream continuously, without stops, waiting, or rework.

 Waste is everything that is not value.
-In the canoe, paddling into a rock is effort that produces no forward movement.
-On a construction project, waste includes RFIs sitting unanswered for two weeks, materials transported three times before they are installed, meetings that relitigate the same unresolved issues, rework from defects that should have been caught sooner, and crews standing idle because the preceding work was not ready.
-The eight wastes of Lean, overproduction, inventory, waiting, defects, motion, transportation, over-processing, and unused talent are all identifiable on any construction project if you know what to look for.
+On a construction project, waste is visible everywhere when you know what to look for.
+RFIs sitting unanswered for two weeks.
+Materials transported three times before they are installed.
+Meetings that relitigate the same unresolved issues.
+Rework from defects that should have been caught sooner.
+Crews standing idle because the preceding work was not ready.
+The eight wastes of Lean, overproduction, inventory, waiting, defects, motion, transportation, over-processing, and unused talent are all identifiable on any project.
+The goal is not just to name them.
+The goal is to eliminate them systematically through better system design.

 Better and better is the continuous improvement commitment.
 The product, the process, the people, and the flow of value are all improvable.
 The goal is perfection, even knowing perfection is unreachable.
 The commitment to always closing the gap between where the system is and where it could be is what makes improvement compound over time rather than plateau.